PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 12:11:52
+Last updated: 2024-04-02 12:13:56
-Random Quote: The personal life deeply lived always expands into truths beyond itself. - Anaïs Nin
+Random Quote: Most of the shadows of life are caused by standing in our own sunshine. - Ralph Waldo Emerson